marco-roberti/pytorch-e2e-dataset/README.md

     * *test.pt*
     * *vocabulary.pt*

-   Please note that the three subset files need the vocabulary to be interpreted.
+   Please note that the three subset files need their corresponding Vocabulary to be interpreted.
    Clearly, you can use as many vocabulary classes as you want, and each one will use its own folder.

 ## The dataset
 The E2E dataset is a dataset for training end-to-end, data-driven natural